-For simplicity’s sake, we’ll include the equivalent regulated debit category under the non-regulated category, as the only difference is the card.
+For simplicity’s sake, we’ll include the equivalent regulated debit category under the non-regulated category, as the only difference is the issuer.
 That is, the only difference in criteria between an unregulated debit category and the corresponding regulated debit category is whether the card was issued by a large bank (with $10 billion or more in assets) or a smaller bank (with under $10 billion in assets.)
 All other criteria for the two categories remains the same.

 CPS Card Not Present Debit